sasadangelo/code4projects/_posts/2023-02-13-getting-started-with-css.md

 }
     {% endhighlight %}

-This animation will rotate the element from 0degrees to 360degrees in 1 second, with an ease-in-out timing function, and will repeat infinitely with a delay of 0.5s.
+This animation will rotate the element from 0 degrees to 360 degrees in 1 second, with an ease-in-out timing function, and will repeat infinitely with a delay of 0.5s.

 It's important to keep in mind that transitions and animations can greatly enhance the user experience and make a web page more interactive.
-However, it's good practice to use them in a subtle and appropriate way, to avoid overwhelming the user and to make sure that the animation does not interfere with the functionality of the page.
+However, it's good practice to use them in a subtlly and appropriatly way, to avoid overwhelming the user and to make sure that the animation does not interfere with the functionality of the page.

 ## Responsive design in CSS